Privacy, information access and data security law.

 In this digital age, data security and privacy is a serious concern for everyone, whether in business or not.
 Overlapping State and Federal legislation can create a myriad of responsibilities for the holders of personal information and restrict the way databases can be used.
 In addition, people in Queensland are given rights to access certain information held by a range of agencies and patients of healthcare providers and even, at times, rights to correct errors in their health record.

 Navigating these rafts of legislation can be a proverbial minefield, yet the consequences of a failure to strictly comply can be devastating for business.
-At Travis Schultz Law we can help to find a path through the maze and provide advice, training of business teams and assist in managing governance issues where privacy law and data security is concerned.
+At Travis Schultz & Partners we can help to find a path through the maze and provide advice, training of business teams and assist in managing governance issues where privacy law and data security is concerned.

 The Commonwealth Privacy Act now contains a Notifiable Data Breaches Scheme which is regulated by the Australian Information Commissioner.
 The scheme requires compulsory notification of an “eligible data breach” – where the breach is likely to result in serious harm to an individual to whom the information relates.

 Not all data breaches are “eligible”.
-For example, a data breach that can be quickly remediated without any damage or it is not likely to result in serious harm, does not have to be reported.
+For example, a data breach that can be quickly remediated without any damage or is not likely to result in serious harm, does not have to be reported.
 If a breach is notifiable, notice must be given not only to the Office of the Australian Information Commissioner, but also to any individuals who are affected.

-Where personal information is compromised by a data breach, the risk of harm will be more likely to result in it being notifiable where it contains information about an individuals’ health, their financial information or personal information which might be used for identity fraud.
+Where personal information is compromised by a data breach, the risk of harm will be more likely to result in it being notifiable where it contains information about an individual’s health, their financial information or personal information which might be used for identity fraud.
 Significant penalties apply to any business or organisation that fails to comply.

 Health care professionals